plavc/tutorial-envers/README.md

 # Hibernate Envers Tutorial

+## Features
+* easy to use JPA auditing framework
+* history data is stored in separate tables (possible to store in separate schema)
+* fetching data from primary tables is not impacted
+* uses Hibernate listeners to populate history tables

 ## Side Effects

 * For each insert hibernate execute two additional inserts.
 One in `revinfo` table and another `product_aud` table.